-Naming the definitive essential fishing kit, item by item, is nigh on impossible.
+Naming the essential fishing gear list is tricky.
 The reason for this may be obvious to many of you but let’s go there, nonetheless.

-Firstly, the fly angler’s fishing kit looks radically different to the game anglers kit.
+Firstly, the fly angler’s fishing kit looks radically different from the game anglers kit.
 As does that of the ocean rock angler and the ice angler.

 Different types of fishing require different gear.
 These days, there is so much application-specific equipment, standard fishing kits can vary significantly between anglers.

-To tackle the question of essential kit, I looked at my own – like, literally.
+To tackle the question of essential fishing kit, I looked at my own.

-I went and had a look in the fishing backpack I take on every trip and had a look at the things that are always in it regardless of where I’m going fishing and what I’m targeting.
+I had a look at the fishing backpack I take on every trip and the things that are always in it.

 This article is about the bits and pieces of essential fishing kit that will always come with me.

-It’s the equipment that I will always use, and want at hand, regardless of where I am or what I’m targeting.
+It’s the equipment that I will always use, regardless of where I am or what I’m targeting.

 I regularly fish the beach, the ocean rocks, break walls, rivers and estuaries, fresh and salt, at all times of the year, from the land and from boats.